ssut/py-googletrans/README.rst

 ~~~~~~~~~~~~~~~~~~~~~

 You can use another google translate domain for translation.
 If multiple
-URLs are provided it then randomly chooses a domain.
+URLs are provided, it then randomly chooses a domain.

 .. code:: python